ricardoalcocer/lilacs/README.md

 * per_page
 * limit
 * skip
+* columns (allows comma-separated list of columns to get in your result set)

-There's only one simple rule to creating a LilACS URL, and that is that they are value pairs.
+There's only one simple rule to creating a LilACS URL, and that is that they are value pairs, so specifying get requires a value after it, for example: /employees/get/all.
+In this case, all is the parameter to 'get'.
+Look at the use-cases to learn more.

 ## Use-cases